lemouserat/softuni-react-exam/README.md

 * Login
 * Register
 * Blogs
-    * Only the static information about a blog
+    * Only the static information about a blog.
 * Gallery

 Logged in users can benefit from the full functionality of the website.